nicogarbaccio/nicogarbaccio/README.md

 ## Hey there!
 I'm Nico! 👋

-I'm a full stack developer with a background as an educator.
-I'll be graduating the Software Engineering program at Flatiron School on December 9, 2022.
-I've managed and led literacy and coding programs for elementary, middle, and high school students.
+I'm a full stack developer and recent graduate of Flatiron School.
+In my 6 years as an educator I've managed and led literacy and coding programs for elementary, middle, and high school students.
 I'm passionate about learning new things and building community.

 - 🔭 I’m currently working on a class management app that brings together my love of education and coding.
 - 🌱 I’m currently learning AWS and Python